Looking for a homeschooling guide to help you step by step?

-Design Your Homeschool is a huge site and it keeps on growing all the time, so I have written this page to help you understand exactly how it works and how you can best benefit from the pages within.
+Design Your Homeschool is a huge site and it keeps on growing so I have written this page to help you understand exactly how it works and how you can best benefit from the pages within.

 I am so glad you are here and interested in designing your own unique homeschooling style and approach.
 It is so important to Know WHY you do WHAT you do! and the homeschooling guide you have before you will help you do exactly that.

 Each step is like the top of an iceberg.
-As you work through it, you will find yourself spending a great deal of time exploring what is beneath it.
+As you work through the steps in this homeschooling guide, you will find yourself spending a great deal of time exploring what is beneath it.
 This information will allow you to make the decisions you need to make.
 When you have finished exploring, you will be able to move on to the next step- the next iceberg, with more relevant information.

 First of all, you'll work on your own homeschooling goals;